In addition to the PCP run-time environment and configuration

 When set, allow clients to accept self-signed certificates

-with no prompt when they are sent by pmcd
+with no prompt when they are sent by pmcd or other server

 components.
 See PCP_SECURE_SOCKETS.